How to Do a Jaw and Face Massage to Relieve Tension and Headaches

 - Using your fingertips, start at the center of your forehead, just above the eyebrows.

-- Press gently and sweep outward toward your temples, like you’re smoothing out wrinkles.
+- Press gently and sweep outward toward your temples.
+Imagine you are smoothing out wrinkles or erasing the day's worries from your skin.

-- Then, use your index fingers to gently pinch and roll along your eyebrows, moving from the inner corner to the outer edge.
-This helps release brow tension.
+- Next, use your index fingers to gently pinch and roll along your eyebrows.
+Start at the inner corner near the bridge of the nose and move toward the outer edge.
+This helps release the corrugator muscles, which are responsible for frowning and brow tension.

 5. Massage the Sinuses and Cheeks (1 minute)

-- Place your index and middle fingers on either side of your nose.
+- Place your index and middle fingers on either side of your nose, near the nostrils.

-- Gently press and make small outward circles, moving toward your ears.
+- Gently press and make small outward circles, moving across the cheeks toward your ears.
+This encourages lymphatic drainage and reduces puffiness.

-- This can help relieve sinus pressure that often accompanies stress-induced headaches.
+- This technique can help relieve sinus pressure that often accompanies stress induced headaches or seasonal allergies, clearing the nasal passages and easing pressure around the eyes.

 6. Finish with a Scalp Release (1–2 minutes)

-- Spread your fingers wide and place them at your hairline.
+- Spread your fingers wide and place them firmly at your hairline.

-- Apply gentle pressure and move your fingertips in small circles, working your way back over your scalp toward the nape of your neck.
+- Apply gentle pressure and move your fingertips in small, vigorous circles.
+Work your way back over the top of your scalp toward the nape of your neck.

-- End by clasping your hands behind your head and gently pulling downward for a few seconds to stretch the neck.
+- End the session by clasping your hands behind your head.
+Gently pull your head downward for a few seconds to stretch the back of the neck and the base of the skull, where the head meets the spine.

 Tips for Best Results

-- Do this daily if you’re prone to tension headaches or jaw clenching—especially in the morning or before bed.
+- Do this daily if you are prone to tension headaches or jaw clenching.
+This is especially effective in the morning to prepare for the day or before bed to signal to your brain that it is time to sleep.

 - Pair with mindfulness.
-As you massage, notice any sensations—warmth, tingling, release.
-This enhances the relaxation response.
+As you massage, notice any sensations such as warmth, tingling, or a feeling of lightness.
+Bringing your full awareness to the touch enhances the relaxation response and reduces mental chatter.

 When to Seek More Help

-While self-massage is great for everyday tension, persistent jaw pain, clicking, locking, or severe headaches should be evaluated by a dentist, doctor, or physical therapist—especially if you suspect TMJ disorder or migraines.
+While self massage is an excellent tool for everyday stress and mild tension, it is not a substitute for medical care.
+Persistent jaw pain, audible clicking, locking of the joint, or severe, chronic headaches should be evaluated by a licensed professional.
+Please consult a dentist, doctor, or physical therapist if you suspect you have a diagnosed TMJ disorder or suffer from neurological migraines.

-A few minutes of mindful touch can do wonders.
-By tuning into your face and jaw, you’re not just easing pain—you’re sending a signal to your whole body: It’s okay to relax.
+A few minutes of mindful touch can do wonders for your overall well being.
+By tuning into your face and jaw, you are not just easing physical pain, you are sending a powerful signal to your whole body that it is okay to relax and let go.

 Ready for the real thing?
 Find a Relax venue near you →